All Episodes

 If you're talking about taxes, if you're talking about raising taxes to cover this, you can't raise taxes to cover this.

-The Obama uh spending calculations for the next decade require the rest of the planet to be willing to put twenty percent of the planet's GDP into buying U.S. treasuries.
+The Obama spending calculations for the next decade require the rest of the planet to be willing to put 20% of the planet's GDP into buying U.S. Treasuries.

-So we've outspent uh big government, American style, has outspent not just the United States' ability to pay for it, uh, but the planet's ability to pay for it.
+So we've outspent big government, American style, has outspent not just the United States' ability to pay for it, but the planet's ability to pay for it.

-And whatever my difference is with uh Judd Gregg over over the years, uh on that, he's very he's very clear-sighted.
+And whatever my difference is with Judd Gregg over the years, on that, he's very clear-sighted.

-He he says no matter you can't grow the economy big enough to cover this.
+He says no matter, you can't grow the economy big enough to cover this.

 Thank you very much for your call, Rich.